d-bucur/godot-vision-cone/readme.md

 - This implements the simple raycasting method described [here](https://www.redblobgames.com/articles/visibility/).
 The optimized version of it with raycasts to corners is hard to make as a general solution that will work on different projects
 - This only works with 2D nodes right now but if there is any interest in it, reach out to me and I will consider doing a 3D version
 - This only supports Godot 4 and I don't plan on supporting Godot 3.
 You are free to fork and add support for it
+- This has only been tested in mobile renderer, but should work in forward mode as well